neuvimat/newsync/src/README.md

 The serve command will start a dedicated server whose only purpose is to serve the built Vue frontend. it automatically scans the 8080 port and runs on it, unless in is already in use, after which it scans for port 8081 and so forth.

+**Please note** that the `npm run serve` command automatically reloads the Vue application when any changes are detected without the need to constantly rebuild the app.

 ### Config